andreasdr/minitscript/README-Tools.md

 minitscriptlibrary ...
 ```

+Optional flags are:
+- --native-only: By default, scripts gets interpreted also in native mode, if they have changed, if you only want to compile and dont want to use optional interpretion you can use the "--native-only" argument

 ## 1.6. minitscriptmakefile(Linux/BSD/MacOSX,...)

 To be able to compile transpiled MinitScript scripts, main and library files, you can use the "minitscriptmakefile" tool.